Table of Contents

 claude

-A practical rule of thumb: turn on the 1-hour cache when your session involves the same large files (lockfiles, schemas, long config files) being read repeatedly over an extended window.
-Keep the default 5-minute cache for short sessions where you’re moving fast and rotating contexts.
+Rule of thumb: turn on the 1-hour cache when the same large files (lockfiles, schemas, long config files) get read over and over across an extended window.
+Keep the default 5-minute cache for short sessions where you are moving fast and rotating contexts.

 Pricing note

-Prompt caching pricing follows Anthropic’s published cache-write and cache-read rates.
-The 1-hour TTL doesn’t change the per-token math; it changes how often you avoid the read penalty.
-Cost only goes up if you’re caching prefixes you never read again, which is rare in real engineering work.
+Prompt caching pricing follows Anthropic's published cache-write and cache-read rates.
+The 1-hour TTL does not change the per-token math.
+It changes how often you dodge the read penalty.
+Cost only climbs if you cache prefixes you never read again, and that is rare in real engineering work.

 - Claude Code's